TheTechnoman32/TheTechnoman32/README.md

 - 📫 How to reach me mj23harrison@gmail.com or discord:the_technoman32

 - 😄 Pronouns: male
 - ⚡ Fun fact: I was born with 3 fingers on my right hand and i feel like an elite from halo at times.
+Im related to Milton Hershey (founder of Hershey chocolate), General George Armstong Custer.
+My family owns the patent for the origanl fire hydrate system.
 <!---
 TheTechnoman32/TheTechnoman32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.